drsonakatyal/researchmind/README.md

 ## What Is ResearchMind?

-ResearchMind is a practical, open-access ethical AI framework designed for doctoral students, academic researchers, and faculty navigating the integration of artificial intelligence into academic research and dissertation writing.
+ResearchMind is an open-access ethical AI framework that helps researchers, doctoral students, faculty, and higher education institutions integrate generative AI responsibly into academic research, dissertation writing, teaching, and scholarly practice.
+It provides practical guidance on research integrity, AI governance, prompt design, citation verification, and transparent AI use throughout the research lifecycle.
 Built by Dr. Sonal Katyal — PhD Economist, Program Director at the Faculty of Transformational Economics, James Lind Institute Geneva — this framework is grounded in two international AI in Research workshops delivered to researcher